Bandwidth/bandwidth.github.io/voice/bxml/verbs/transferConference.md

 {% method %}

 ## XML: `<Transfer><Conference>`
+The Transfer verb with `<Conference>` is used to join the current call into a conference.

 TODO

-The Transfer verb is used to bridge another party onto the current call.

 ### Attributes
 | Attribute              | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                   |